October 25, 2003: Mac OS X Panther arrives on Macintosh computers, bringing a number of useful new features.

 Exposé lets users instantly view all open windows at once.
-The new iChat AV allows users to talk with audio and video as well as text.
+The new iChat AV allows people to talk with audio and video as well as text.
 Plus, the Mac OS upgrade makes Safari Apple’s default web browser for the first time.

 Mac OS X Panther: A minor improvement